-L. Interfund Transfers
+L. Interfund Transfers and Balances

 Interfund transfers are between the Organization's General and Special Revenue Funds and represent the local match, where required, for federal and state grants received or excess revenue or expenditures from performance-based grants.
-All grants are cost reimbursable grants, except for the Transportation Disadvantaged grant and the USDOT Crash Predictions for Expedited Detection (CPED) grant, which are performance-based and are reimbursed as tasks are completed.
-Eligible project costs are 100% advance-funded by the General Fund.
+All grants are cost reimbursable grants, except for the Transportation Disadvantaged grant, which is performance-based and is reimbursed as tasks are completed.
+Eligible project costs are 100% advance-funded by the General Fund which creates a Due from other funds at year-end.
+Due from Other Governments (\$2,730,809) is made up entirely of year-end grant billings from all grants which are due to the Organization.
+Due to/Due from other funds (\$1,006,875) is the difference between the Special Revenue Fund's Due from Other Governments and the fund's remaining liabilities.